sneakyx/rosine/README.md

 - Chris Coyier for the article "make an editable/printable HTML Invoice https://css-tricks.com/html-invoice/

-And, of course, egroupware GmbH for making such a great groupware tool! http://www.egroupware.org/
+And, of course, EGroupware GmbH for making such a great groupware tool! http://www.egroupware.org/